AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ### Querying documents

-The `find` method is used to query documents from a collection.
+The `find` method is used to query documents from a container.
 The method returns a cursor object.

 ```python
 # Print all documents that have a category name of "Components, Saddles"